Huawei Mate 30 Pro full review

 Despite the shrinkage, Huawei has still squeezed a sizeable 32MP front camera, paired to a 3D ToF (Time of Flight) sensor into the small bar at the top of the display, granting depth data to your selfies and more robust 3D face unlock - a feature that Huawei first implemented on the Mate 20 Pro that works impressively quickly in this second-generation iteration, even against low light conditions.

-While the Horizon Display has led Huawei to kill the physical volume rocker, not every hardware button has disappeared from this latest Mate.
+While the Horizon Display has led Huawei to kill the physical volume rocker, not every hardware control has disappeared from this latest Mate.
 The engineering team found just enough room to fit the Mate series' signature red power button on the phone's right side.

 The company presumably wanted some physical controls in case the need to perform a soft reset or access the phone's boot menu arose.
 The button is also pleasingly tactile, bordering on a novelty at this point.
-It should be said that the phone's raise-to-wake functionality is also very responsive and convenient, especially when paired with face unlock.
+It should be said that the phone's raise-to-wake functionality is also very responsive and convenient, especially when paired with face unlocking.

 There's another big talking point on the back of the Mate 30 Pro in its camera setup.
 While it's a multi-sensor array, as found on this year's P30 Pro, as well as its direct predecessor, things look a little different this time around.